Housing News

 According to new data from the Census Bureau and Department of Housing and Urban Development, new home construction increased in December, hitting a pace not seen since late 2006.

 Per the government data, housing starts (defined as construction beginning on a new home) increased 5.8% in December over November's total.
-But a closer look at the data shows that housing starts at December hit the highest point in 14 years.
+But a closer look at the data shows that housing starts in December hit the highest point in 14 years.

 According to National Association of Home Builders Chief Economist Robert Dietz, the pace of single-family homes being built in December was the highest since September 2006.